 These excellent radiologists are folks that overcame incredible odds to get to where they are today.
 By sheer determination of will, they take an interpretation of a film to a new level, farther than the typical radiologist.
 They look into clinical issues more deeply than others.
-In fact, they don’t just stop at the typical differential diagnosis.
-They can tell you the hows and the whys of what they find.
+They don’t just stop at the conventional differential diagnosis.
+And, they can tell you the hows and the whys of what they find.
 When a clinician stops by, they are mesmerized by the litany of what these clinicians seem to know.

 Incredible Organizational Skills

 I have never met a great radiologist who has poor organizational skills.
 Conversely, the great radiologists I have met all have incredible organizational skills.
-These radiologists tend to keep track of all the interesting patients they have ever seen.
-They use this information to help with the interpretation of images and extrapolate the information to other patient’s cases.
-You can ask them about a case they may have seen a year ago and they can go into their written and/or mental records and find it.
-All of this information is used for the betterment of patient care.
+These radiologists tend to keep track of all the patients they have ever seen.
+They use this information to interpret images and extrapolate the information to other patient’s circumstances.
+You can ask them about a case they may have seen a year ago, and they can go into their written or mental records and find it.
+They use all of this information for the betterment of patient care.

-Some of the most incredible radiologists I have known have a single-minded focus that allows them to read cases, do research, or teach with such precision that they are the some of the best in their fields.
+Some of the most incredible radiologists have a single-minded focus that allows them to read cases, do research, or teach with such precision that they are best in their fields.
 They are not distracted by the daily minutia, the irrelevant red herrings, and the rumors of the day.
 They concentrate on their work and their work alone.
-These radiologists have a tendency to miss very little.
+These radiologists tend to miss very little.
 They are the type of radiologists that seem to have very few reports with errors and mistakes.

 Passion For Learning/Maintaining Scientific Interest

 Finally, the best radiologists I have encountered have a mission to either teach, research, or learn.
 They enjoy every minute of these processes and convey their passion to others in the specialty, whether they are fellow attendings, residents, nurses, techs, or patients.
-Their passion is infectious and inspires others to want to be the same.
-These are a very rare breed and help to overcome the problem of burnt out physicians through teaching and personality.
+Moreover, their enthusiasm is infectious and inspires others to want to be the same.
+These are a rare breed and help overcome the problem of burnt-out physicians through teaching and personality.
 These radiologists go a step farther not because they have to, but because they enjoy radiology.

 Final Inspiring Words

-It is not the typical stereotypical traits such as being a techie, having “an innately good eye”, or being a puzzle master that makes a great radiologist.
-Rather, it is often those skills that we can work on that make us better than the average radiologist out there.
-So, go forth and learn about other specialties, keep determined, stay organized, maintain focus, and develop a passion for learning and radiology in order to become the best radiologist you can be!!!
+It is not typical traits such as being a techie, having “an innately good eye,” or being a puzzle master that makes a great radiologist.
+Instead, it is often those skills that we can work on that make us better than the average radiologist out there.
+So, go forth and learn about other specialties, keep determined, stay organized, maintain focus, and develop a passion for learning and radiology to become the best radiologist you can be!!!